manan16/traditional_filters/README.md

 ## traditional_filters
-This  code contains different traditional filters and edge detection used for denoising images The filters in this code used are:
+This code contains different traditional filters and edge detection filters used for denoising images.
+The filters in this code used are:
 - Anisotropic
 - Bilateral